Hoosayin/ukooa-parser/README.md

 - `-s` followed by the names of input UKOOA files separated by spaces.
 - `-o` followed by the name of the output JSON file.

-## Configuration

-**AppSettings.config** is read once, and a Singleton pattern is used to make the configuration settings available to other classes.
+**AppSettings.config** is read once, and a Singleton pattern is used to make the configuration settings available to other classes. **Ukooa** class represents the UKOOA structure. **UkooaParser** is responsible for parsing each source UKOOA file in a separate thread.

 ## Building and Running